Federal Republic of Central America: Currency

 A four-escudo coin struck in 1835 at the San José mint; 697 were minted.

 On 19 March 1824, the National Constituent Assembly passed a law that prohibited the minting of coins with "the bust, coat of arms, or whatever other emblems which are typical and distinctive of the Spanish monarchy" ("el busto, escudo de armas o cualesquiera otros emblemas que sean propios y distintivos de la monarquía española").
 The law also ordered the creation of a new currency.
-The obverse would depict the country's coat of arms, and the reverse would depict a tree with the phrase "Grow Free and Fertile" ("Libre Crezca Fecundo").
+The obverse would depict the country's coat of arms, and the reverse would depict a tree with the phrase "Grow Free and Fertile" ("Libre Cresca Fecundo").

 The Central American currency, known as the "national currency", was divided into escudos, pesos, and reales.
 One escudo equaled two pesos, and one peso equaled eight reales.
 Escudos were struck in gold in denominations of 1/2, 1, 2, 4, and 8; pesos were struck in gold in denominations of 1 and 2; reales were struck in silver in denominations of 1/4, 1/2, 1, 2, and 8.
 The coins were minted in Guatemala City, San José, and Tegucigalpa.